 Multiple Sclerosis (MS) is an autoimmune disorder which affects the brain and spinal cord.
 Records indicate that the condition has affected humans for hundreds of years.

 Written records of late fourteenth century indicated the presence of certain disease characteristics in the patients indicating MS.

 It was in the year 1396; a lady saint named St Lidwina of Schiedam from Holland fell during an ice-skating session.
 She eventually complained of symptoms such as extreme headaches, difficulty in walking, and paralysis.

 Initially, the symptoms calmed and subsided on their own; however, eventually her symptoms deteriorated, leading to her death.
 Her symptoms indicating MS were described in biography written post her death.

 In 1947, a detailed examination of her bones reflected a limited mobility in legs and the right arm.
 Whilst MS was not diagnosed at the time, these results are considered to be one of the oldest records of the disease.

-th century, Augustus d'Este who was the grandson of George III represented the first accountable case of MS.
+During the 19th century, Augustus d'Este who was the grandson of George III represented the first accountable case of MS.